The One With The Pump Blog

 This is why following a nursing or pumping schedule is so important.
 By regularly emptying your breasts, you keep the milk making on track!

 Now when you hear me say “schedule” you might think I mean you have to pump at the same exact time—down to the second—every single day for as long as you nurse or pump.
 But that’s not the case at all!
 You won’t always pump or nurse at the exact same times from day to day because you’re human and life just doesn’t work that way.
 What you do want to aim for is trying to pump or nurse every 3-4 hours during the day.
-This gives you both the regularity you need to build and maintain supply, plus the flexibility you need to roll with whatever comes your way on any given day.

 The flange is the plastic funnel shaped part of your pump that fits over your nipple.